-The Tuesday Book Group meets on the 3rd Tuesday of each month at 7:00 p.m.
-The Tuesday night group reads a mixture of literary fiction, non-fiction, and classics.
+The Tuesday Book Group meets on the 3rd Tuesday of each month at 1:00 p.m.
+The Tuesday group reads a mixture of literary fiction, non-fiction, and classics.

 The Lit Wits Book Club meets on the 3rd Thursday of each month at 6:30 p.m.
 The Lit Wits Book Club is a small, informal group which holds lively discussions with nonjudgmental, warm, welcoming book lovers.

-Let's Get Graphic Book Club meets on the 4th Thursday of each month at 6:30 p.m.
-Comics aren't just superheroes!
-Let's Get Graphic book group will focus on all genres of this format, revisiting classics as well as discussing more recent Graphic Novel titles.
+Comics and Graphic Novels Group meets on the 4th Thursday of each month at 6:30 p.m.
+This book group will focus on all genres of this format, revisiting classics as well as discussing more recent Graphic Novel titles.

 The Saturday Book Club meets the 3rd Saturday of each month at 10 a.m.
 We read all kinds of books from fiction, non-fiction, romance, mystery, and more.
 Join us for a friendly group discussion!

 The Sci-fi & Fantasy Book Club meets on the last Thursday of each month at 6:30 pm. at Smyrna Public Library.
 Join us as we discuss titles in our favorite futuristic and magical genre.

 The Friends of Eagleville Library Book Club meets on the first Thursday of each month at 11 a.m. at the Eagleville Bicentennial Public Library.
 Everyone is welcome!